globus/globus-compute/docs/endpoints/multi_user.rst

 Installing the MEP as a Service
 ===============================

-Installing the MEP as a service is the same :ref:`procedure as with a CEA
+Installing the MEP as a service is the same :ref:`procedure as with a regular endpoint
-<enable_on_boot>`: use the ``enable-on-boot`` command.
-This will dynamically create a
+<enable_on_boot>`: use the ``enable-on-boot``.
+This will dynamically create and
-systemd unit file and also install it.
+install a systemd unit file.

+.. _auth-policies:

 Authentication Policies
 =======================

 Administrators can limit access to a MEP via a Globus authentication policy, which verifies that the user has appropriate identities linked to their Globus account and that the required identities have recent authentications.
 Authentication policies are stored within the Globus Auth service and can be shared among multiple MEPs.

 Please refer to the `Authentication Policies documentation`_ for a description of each policy field and other useful information.

 .. note::
    The ``high_assurance`` and ``authentication_assurance_timeout`` policies are only supported on MEPs with HA subscriptions.

 Create a New Authentication Policy